plb6968/Recipe-Share/README.md

 [Project Planning](https://trello.com/b/iPClgZIf/project-2)

-I designed the site with a simple and elegant color scheme that is continuos throughout.
+I designed the site with a simple and elegant color scheme that is continuous throughout.

 ## Functionality

 ![Home Page](./readme-images/home-page.png)

-The home page greets the user andd provides them with a mission statement for the application.
+The home page greets the user and provides them with a mission statement for the application.
 If the user in not signed in,  they can either view a page with other users recipes,  or sign in using google OAuth.

 ![All Recipes](./readme-images/all-recipes.png)

-The all recipes page displays the name, creator and an imgage of each recipe posted on the application.
+The all recipes page displays the name, creator and an image of each recipe posted on the application.
 The user can also click a link to each recipes details, which will display each recipe full post.

 ![All Recipes](./readme-images/add-recipe.png)